 Plans also include reviews of crashes for location and time of day to establish possible changes in patrol deployment for enforcement.
 The AHP is also aware of a dramatic increases in highway construction due to increased funding created by the recent passage of voter approved state sales tax and bond issues.
 Officers will be used during regular patrol assignments and Federal Aid Programs for law enforcement presence in highway work zones.
-This MCSAP activity will be tracked and sparated from activity funded by other sources.
+This MCSAP activity will be tracked and separated from activity funded by other sources.

 Arkansas' level of effort stated in the FAST Act averaged 51,897 inspections per year for 2004 and 2005.
-AHP staffing levels currently are lower than in past years.
-AHP currently has 144 officers compared to 167 in 2004 and 159 in 2005.
-Arkansas will be unable to conduct the number of inspections to maintain the same level of activities achieved in fiscal years 2004 and 2005 in order for non-CMV traffic enforcement activities to be eligible MCSAP expenses.
+Arkansas plans on conducting and meeting the number of inspections to maintain the same level of activities achieved in fiscal years 2004 and 2005 in order for non-CMV traffic enforcement activities to be eligible MCSAP expenses.
+Arkansas plans to seek reimbursement for non-CMV traffic enforcement stops in and around CMV traffic to assist in reducing crashes.

 Arkansas' level of effort stated in the Fast Act averaged 29 compliance reviews/investigations per year for 2004 and 2005.
-AHP currently has no trained Motor Carrier Safety Inspectors compared to two trained in 2004 and 2005.
+AHP currently has two trained Motor Carrier Safety Inspectors, as in 2004 and 2005.
 For the years of 2004/2005, with two inspectors, AHP conducted 29 compliance reviews/investigations per year.
 That would make the level of effort equal to 14.5 average compliance reviews/investigations yearly per inspector.
-AHP was recently staffed with one newly trained inspector who has conducted five compliance reviews/investigations for the year.
-That would make the level of effort equal to five average compliance reviews/investigations yearly per inspector which does not exceed the level of effort maintained for the 2004/2005 period.
+These Inspectors have completed the required number of compliance reviews to gain certification.
+That would make the level of effort, which does not exceed the level of effort maintained for the 2004/2005 period.